 Annuity designs — The annuity products are structured differently.
 Most require a significant single premium to create a meaningful monthly long-term care benefit.
 Some simply pay interest on the premium paid and others leverage the premium two times or more creating a pool of money for care needs.
 These products are also designed with a crediting interest rate on the premium paid.
 If you die never having needed care, the cash value in the policy is paid to your beneficiary or estate.
 These products also have a surrender or penalty period if you quit the policy within a certain number of years.
 Underwriting is lenient.
 These products are available between the ages of 40 through 85.

 Not everyone who wants long-term care insurance can qualify for it.
 When this is the case we assist clients with alternate funding strategies.

 Short-term care insurance – These policies will provide care up to 360 days, are less costly than long-term care insurance, cover the same care venues and have more lenient underwriting requirements.
 These products are available through age 89.

 Home care membership service – This is not insurance.
 It is not medically underwritten.
 The applicant just cannot be receiving home care at the time of application.
 The membership service provides deeply discounted home care.
 Members can use nationally recognized home care companies or designate their own caregiver.
-There are no triggers to eligibility and no age requirements.
+There are no triggers to eligibility and applicants may apply through age 99.

 Ready to get started?
 Give us a call at 480.515.2715.